 There different kinds of stop-loss orders available to traders.
 These are:

-- Regular stop order – This is an order that instructs the broker to execute a market order the moment the hits a certain stop price.
+- Regular stop order – This is an order that instructs the broker to execute a market order the moment it hits a certain stop price.
 However, a fast-moving market might not allow the execution to happen at the stop price.
 As such, the trader is at risk of suffering substantial slippage.

 - Stop limit order – This is a sophisticated form of stop-loss order that aims to cure the problems of the regular stop-loss order.
 This order entails the trader setting two stop prices, one for stop order and the other for limit order.
 While there is a guarantee of order execution with a regular stop order, the process might execute at a far worse price than desired.
 As such, the limit order offers insurance against such an occurrence since it guarantees a price limit.